klauza/actor-quiz-game/README.md

 ## About

-the person game
+This is an actor quiz game, made with a thought about progress and fun.
-- revealing module pattern
+- javascript; revealing module pattern
 - local storage
-- content is being fetched from local json file
+- local json database

 <br/>